ioBroker/ioBroker.docs/admin/en/controller-upgrade.md

 * `iobroker status` to check if ioBroker has finished
 * `iobroker update`
 * `iobroker upgrade self`
-* Start ioBroker service or reboot computer, then ioBroker should restart and you can be sure that all the old processes were finished.
+* Start ioBroker service or reboot computer, then ioBroker should restart, and you can be sure that all the old processes were finished.
 <!-- copy
 cd C:\iobroker
 iobroker stop